AI-Assisted Subsurface Intelligence & Sparse-Data Reconstruction

 - Engineering parameter derivation remains physically coherent

-The workflow therefore reconstructs not only geology, but also engineering behavior.
+The workflow therefore reconstructs not only geological structure, but also the engineering behavior required for downstream offshore design workflows.

 Figure 6 – Engineering-aware comparison between truth and reconstructed fields for friction angle and relative density including associated reconstruction errors.